-Localized, nodular pseudolymphomas are more common and typically mimic B-cell lymphoma.
-A variety of specific diseases are sometimes referred to as pseudolymphomas simply because they may resemble lymphoma.
-These disorders often show broad patches and plaques and often mimic cutaneous T-cell lymphoma (CTCL).
-Examples include actinic reticuloid, lymphomatoid contact dermatitis, and lymphomatoid drug eruptions.
-Note the images below.
+Localized, nodular pseudolymphomas are more common and typically mimic B-cell lymphoma clinically and are sometimes called lymphocytoma cutis.
+A variety of specific diseases, such as actinic reticuloid, lymphomatoid contact dermatitis, pigmented purpuric dermatosis, and lymphomatoid drug eruptions, are sometimes referred to as pseudolymphomas.
+These disorders often show broad patches and plaques and often mimic lymphoma, specifically cutaneous T-cell lymphoma (CTCL), histologically.[2, 3] Note the images below.

 Pseudolymphomatous drug eruption due to captopril, marked by erythematous to purple papules, patches, and plaques.

 This erythrodermic pseudolymphoma (T-cell pattern) typifies drug-induced pseudolymphoma, which is most often secondary to anticonvulsant therapy.

 This example of lymphocytoma cutis shows a localized, erythematous-to-brown, ill-defined plaque.

 Lymphocytoma cutis of the shoulder, composed of flesh-colored or erythematous nodules in small groups.